 Pharmacy (MPharm) (4 years): application process

-Some applicants find the selection test and/or interview for our four-year MPharm course daunting.
+Some applicants find the interview for our four-year MPharm course daunting.
 We've tried to make the interview process as clear and transparent as possible through this step-by-step guide to what we are looking for in successful applicants.